guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 </p>
 It is time now to answer the three questions of the introduction:

-1°) People do use social media to interact with the company : about 90K mentions per day for AmericanAir (6700 flights per day)
+1°) **People do use social media to interact with the company : about 90K mentions per day for AmericanAir (6700 flights per day)**
 <br>
-2°) Rankings of the frequencies of complaints are the same in each company, and follow this order (from the most frequent to the least common):
+2°) **The rankings of the complaints' frequencies are the same in each company**, and follow this order (from the most frequent to the least common):

 <br>
 ```